 There is a billion dollar industry based entirely on parents trying to soothe and entertain babies.
 Our amazon account alone has generated about $500 million of it.
 And one of the things I’m learning from my NCT friends is that there is no price too steep for something that buys parents a few hours (total, not in one go – imagine the money that could be made from something that held the attention of a baby for a few hours.
 God, I almost orgasmed just thinking about it) of peace and quiet or hands free time.
 Although I’ve spent about half of our savings on plastic contraptions that look like baby torture devices and are all themed ‘crazy murderous animals on LSD’, some of the cheapest purchases I’ve made have been the best and haven’t required us to consider cooking meth in the Tommee Tippee Perfect Prep Machine.
-Someone please remind me of this at Christmas when I start buying presents for a thirteen month old..!
+Yet.
+(Someone please remind me of this at Christmas when I start buying presents for a thirteen month old..!)

 £10 on eBay

 Originally bought to help my labour progress (I still haven’t quite understood how – does it bounce the baby out?!), the gym ball didn’t get a look in once the contractions began and ended up on a refuse pile along with the aromatherapy diffuser and the hypnobirthing CD.
-Given the size of it, I deflated it on my return from the hospital (I’m not going to lie; It was really theruputic squeezing and punching the hell out of a gigantic ball having just given birth) and put it to one side until my neighbour suggested a second use.
+Given the size of it, I deflated it on my return from the hospital (I’m not going to lie; It was really theruputic squeezing and punching the hell out of something shaped like a gigantic testicle having just given birth) and put it to one side until my neighbour suggested a second use.
 When my arms started tiring from bouncing a squealing newborn, she suggested sitting on the gym ball and bouncing using my legs to give my arms a break.
 Thanks to her I have a sleeping baby and untoned flabby batwings.

 £11 on Amazon

 Everyone told us how fortunate we were to be having Whoopsy just before Christmas for reasons such as having family around and not feeling any pressure to leave the house in the cold.
 Actually the primary reason we were fortunate was because all the festive fairy lights were up.
 Nothing entertains a small baby more than thousands of slowly flashing lights.
-On a number of occasions, in those first few weeks when T and I lived in constant fear of the baby crying, we would hear a little whimper and one of us would shout ‘QUICK, THE FAIRY LIGHTS’ whilst the other dove for the wall plug, collapsing to the floor in breathless relief when all Whoopsy’s thoughts of hunger, or dirty nappies or torturing his sleep deprived parents were replaced by the pretty shiny flashy things.
+On a number of occasions, in those first few weeks when T and I lived in constant fear of the baby crying, we would hear a little whimper and one of us would shout ‘QUICK, THE FAIRY LIGHTS’ whilst the other dove for the wall plug, collapsing to the floor in breathless relief when all Whoopsy’s thoughts of hunger, dirty nappies or torturing his sleep deprived parents were replaced by the pretty shiny flashy things.

 £8 on Amazon